 Because children play so closely together, it is hard to stop ringworm from occurring among them.
 It is important that you let children know that they shouldn’t share their combs, brushes or towels with other children when you know that ringworm is a problem.
 Tell your children why they need to be so careful and explain to them the dangers of ringworm.

-Children also are in close contact with the family pets so their chances of contracting ringworm are greater.
-You should have your pets tested for ringworm and if discovered, have your pets treated immediately and keep them away from your children.
+Children also are in close contact with family pets so their chances of contracting ringworm are greater.
+It seems like an “innocent” situation, but you should have your pets tested for ringworm and if discovered, have your pets treated immediately and keep them away from your children.

 Once you know that your child has become infected with ringworm, you should immediately begin treatment on them.
 You can purchase over the counter medications at your drugstore or you can visit your doctor for a prescription medication.
 After treatment begins, you should see results in about 2 weeks, but the treatment should be continued for at least 4 weeks to make sure the ringworm does not come back.